-A good sleeping bag is one of the most important pieces of kit for the outdoors that you will ever buy.
-Quality sleeping bags aren’t cheap – here's how to choose the right sleeping bag for you – so once you have invested in one, you need to look after it properly.
+The best sleeping bag is one of the most important pieces of kit for the outdoors that you will ever buy.
+Quality sleeping bags aren’t cheap (here's how to choose the right sleeping bag for you), so once you've invested in one, you need to look after it properly.

 Here we explain how to wash a sleeping bag – along with some other handy tips for keeping it in good working order – to make sure you have many long and happy nights’ sleep in the wilds.